APPEALS

 Representation in Appellate Court

 If you were wrongly convicted or you feel that the consequences of your conviction were too harsh for the crime, then you have every right to appeal the decision that was made, and you should act on this right as quickly as possible.
-With the help of a skillful attorney at Mack & Stephens, you can rest assured that everything possible will be done to fight on behalf of appealing your case and obtaining a fair sentencing that is reflective of the nature of your charges.
+With the help of a skillful attorney at Mack Law Offices, you can rest assured that everything possible will be done to fight on behalf of appealing your case and obtaining a fair sentencing that is reflective of the nature of your charges.
 We have been defending the criminally accused for more than 40+ years combined, and we are unwilling to let our clients be misrepresented in the court of law.
 No matter what it takes, we are here to act on behalf our clients and see to it that their case stands the best possible chance of being recognized as one worthy of dropped or reduced sentencing.
 In some cases, this will mean appealing the decision in court, and when that is necessary we are ready to go to bat for you.